47degrees/ArrowInPractice/README.md

 Don't worry about the **compile time warnings and errors**.
 It's intended, the exercises are all marked as `TODO()` which means they're not implemented yet and therefore making tests fail.
 Hopefully you'll be the one fixing those!

 For what is worth, you should have your gradle dependencies fetched.
-Alternatively, you can also **click on the gradle icon** in IntellIJ Idea to fetch those.
+Alternatively, you can also **click on the gradle icon** in IntelliJ IDEA to fetch those.

 ![Gradle Sync](./assets/gradle_sync.png)